 Mechanical Processing Trainer,

 I am in charge of die-making training at the company-owned Mazda Technical College.
 In addition to the conventional short-term open college program, we also provide technical-high-school teachers with open college classes for three months to one year.
 These classes are aimed at teaching basic skills and instruction know-how.
 We always review our activities to offer systematic curriculums to meet participants' needs.
 I will continue to promote the development of next-generation human resources in cooperation with local communities.

 To contribute to the promotion of various sporting activities, and improving athletic ability

 Mazda supports in-house sporting activities, including a track-and-field team (founded 1933), a rugby squad (1963), and a women's volleyball team (1980), which are collectively nicknamed the Blue Zoomers.
 In response to requests from local governments and athletics organizations, active Blue Zoomer athletes have been offering mobile sports-coaching lessons.

 - In September, a track and field lesson was held in Kenbuchi-cho, Hokkaido for 20 people.

 - Rugby lessons were held in Hiroshima City and other towns.

 - volleyball lessons were held in Miyoshi City and other cities.

 From June to July each year, present and former Mazda Group employees and their family members visit social-service facilities to work as volunteers.
 The volunteers work with people at the facilities to maintain farm fields and cut grass, and assist them in visiting the memorial cenotaph for A-bomb victims.
 Through these volunteer activities, Mazda has deepened interaction with people at the facilities since 1986 (employee-management cooperation program).

-To resolve familiar community and social issues from a resident perspective
+To find and resolve familiar community and social issues from a resident perspective

 To contribute to community revitalization through active participation in community events